cascode-labs/virtue/docs/source/packaging/modules.rst

 SKILL++ modules allow closely related code to be grouped together and share private functions and variables.
-Modules can then be imported into a local lexical SKILL++ environment without affecting the top-level environment.
+Modules can then be imported into a local lexical SKILL++ environment from the Import table without affecting the top-level environment.
 A module can be created as a DPL or a table.

 DPL Modules
 ------------